SS Graf Waldersee: UK service

 Graf Waldersee was one of eight ships that the US government had seized from Germany but which the UK government also claimed.
 The others were Cap Finisterre, Imperator, Kaiserin Auguste Victoria, Mobile, Pretoria, Prinz Friedrich Wilhelm and Zeppelin.

 In the latter part of 1919 the British Peninsular and Oriental Steam Navigation Company, under contract to the UK Shipping Controller, sent 1,100 officers and men to the US to take over Graf Waldersee, Imperator and Kaiserin Auguste Victoria.
 They included 35 Goanese lascars who travelled as passengers aboard the White Star Liner Belgic to be cooks and stewards on Graf Waldersee.
 However, when Belgic reached New York on 17 October, the US Bureau of Immigration detained the lascars on Ellis Island.

 On 26 December 1919 President Wilson surrendered seven former German ships, including Graf Waldersee, to the UK in settlement of the dispute between the two allies.
 The 35 Goanese cooks and stewards who had been detained on Ellis Island since 17 October were finally released to become part of Graf Waldersee's crew.

 On 4 December 1920 Graf Waldersee broke adrift when under tow in the River Thames.
-On 6 December she again broke adrift when under two in the Thames.
+On 6 December she again broke adrift when under tow in the Thames.
 On this occasion she collided with the cargo ships Tregantle and Fairfield and hulk Sumatra, causing Fairfield to capsize.
 Graf Waldersee eventually grounded off Gravesend.

 In 1921 the Shipping Controller auctioned Graf Waldersee for scrap.
 Thos.
 W. Ward bought her and sold her on to Kohlbrandwerft in Hamburg, who scrapped her in 1922.